Multigraphs without large bonds are wqo by contraction: Abstract

 \section{Abstract}

 { We show that the class of multigraphs with at most $p$ connected components and bonds of size at most $k$ is well-quasi-ordered by edge contraction for all positive integers~$p,k$.
 (A~\emph{bond} is a minimal non-empty edge cut.)
-We also characterize canonical antichains for this relation and show that they are~fundamental.}
+We also characterize canonical antichains for this relation.}